newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

 ---------------

-The ChipWhisperer Glitch system uses the same synchronous methodology as it’s Side Channel Analysis (SCA) capture.
+The ChipWhisperer Glitch system uses the same synchronous methodology as it's Side Channel Analysis (SCA) capture.
 A system clock (which can come from either the ChipWhisperer or the Device Under Test (DUT)) is used to generate the glitches.
-These glitches are then inserted back into the clock, although it’s possible to use the glitches alone for other purposes (i.e. for voltage glitching, EM glitching).
+These glitches are then inserted back into the clock, although it's possible to use the glitches alone for other purposes (i.e. for voltage glitching, EM glitching).

 The generation of glitches is done with two variable phase shift modules, configured as follows:

 .. figure:: https://wiki.newae.com/images/6/65/Glitchgen-phaseshift.png
-   :alt: A2_4
+   :alt: A2\_4

-   A2_4
+   A2\_4

 The enable line is used to determine when glitches are inserted.
 Glitches can be inserted continuously (useful for development) or